hotosm/fAIr/docs/progress/field-projects.md

 ---
 icon: lucide/map-pinned
-description: Community hub and fAIrSwipe field projects that create and validate training data for fAIr.
+description: Open Mapping Gurus and fAIrSwipe field projects that create and validate training data for fAIr.
 ---

 # Field projects

 fAIr's training data is created and validated in the field by community mappers, through two programs: **Open Mapping Gurus** and **fAIrSwipe**.
 The sections below track the active projects.

-## Hub training-data projects
+## Open Mapping Gurus

 <!-- TODO: fill in with the latest info - Tasking Manager links and per-location training datasets -->